-Derivative financial instruments relate to black economic empowerment transactions.
+The Company uses derivative financial instruments to manage its exposure to risks arising from operational, financing and investment activities.
 The Company does not hold or issue derivative financial instruments for trading purposes.

 Subsequent to initial recognition, derivative instruments are measured at fair value through profit or loss.
-Fair value is determined based on the most appropriate valuation technique.
+Fair value is determined by comparing the contracted rate to the current rate of an equivalent instrument with the same maturity date.
+However, where derivatives qualify for hedge accounting, recognition of any resultant gain or loss depends on the nature of the item being hedged.